yourbasic/api/README.md

 Grand ideas and theories aside, human artefacts are built by combining the right bits and pieces.
-This is a list of tried-and-true API building blocks.
+This is a list of tried and trusted API building blocks.

 ![tool](res/tool.jpg)